 As the saying goes, buy cheap, buy twice.
-The Hamilton Beach 7-Speed is one of the least expensive standing mixers in the class.
+The Hamilton Beach 7-Speed is one of the least expensive stand mixers in the class.
 This machine does not offer consumers much beyond an inexpensive way to get a mixer into the kitchen and a little help on low-demand tasks.
-If you have plans to put your mixer to work, this is not the machine for you.
-A high-quality hand mixer will cost you less, take up less space, and will be more dependable.
+If you plan to put your mixer to work, this is not the machine for you.
+A high-quality hand mixer will cost you less, take up less space, and be more dependable.

-In comparison to its peers, there isn't a lot positive to say about the Hamilton Beach 7-Speed.
-However, it is light-weight, and it is inexpensive.
+Compared to its peers, there isn't a lot positive to say about the Hamilton Beach 7-Speed.
+However, it is lightweight and it is inexpensive.
 So, it might offer some consumers access to the mixer market that would otherwise be less than willing to spend the money to get a quality machine.

 There is a lot to gripe about with this machine.
 However, the wellspring of these critiques is a machine built for limited use on recipes requiring minimal torque from the motor.

-The body of the machine is almost entirely constructed of plastic, so durability is an issue.
-From the first test on, the motor issued whining, clicking noises when mixing.
+The machine's body is almost entirely constructed of plastic, so durability is an issue.
+The motor issued whining clicking noises when mixing from the first test onward.
 When set to more demanding tasks such as mixing cowboy cookies or kneading dough, the machine vibrated violently, and the motor would issue a burning smell.
-In both cases we had to turn the mixer off and finish the tasks by hand.
+We had to turn the mixer off in both cases and finish the tasks by hand.

-The Hamilton Beach 7-Speed is an expensive stand mixer that will likely fail to perform the task for which it was purchased.
-Of the test recipes that it was able to satisfactorily complete, the user had to aid it with the spatula.
+The Hamilton Beach 7-Speed is an expensive kitchen appliance that will likely fail to perform the task for which it was purchased.
+Of the test recipes that it could satisfactorily complete, the user had to aid it with the spatula.
 More to the point, some of the tasks we used to test the machine required the user to manually complete as they would have broken the machine had we continued.

 — Nick Miley and Michelle Powell